Honey_bee_flying.jpg

 Swarm

-Reproductive swarms occur in our area primarly April-June.
+Reproductive swarms occur in our area primarily April-June.
 When a honey bee hive is large enough to reproduce, typically the 2nd year, they produce new queens.
 The original queen leaves the colony with a group of bees to find a new home.
-While the bees are in transit they will cluster in a ball within trees or other structures, this is when they can be caught.
+While the bees are in transit, they will cluster in a ball within trees or other structures.
+This is when they can be caught.
 Swarms are usually only out of hive for a few days until they find a new home.
 After the primary swarm with the original queen, large colonies can can produce after swarms, or secondary swarms, with the virgin queens they made.
 The after swarms are often smaller but can eventually grow into a large size.
-The 1st prime swarms are the largest and fasting growing.
+The 1st prime swarms are the largest and fastest growing.
 It is rare to find a swarm on your own, but often our club is contacted by the general public when they find a swarm.
 It is important to act quickly as swarms often move quickly especially on swarm sunny days around noon.

 Swarm Bait Box